OumarBah506/Title_Operations_SLA_Audit/README.md

 # FCT Operational Audit: Reducing Financial Leakage in Mortgage Funding

 ## 📌 Project Overview
 This project simulates a real-world operational audit of title insurance and mortgage funding files.
 As a Bilingual Title Officer, I identified internal bottlenecks that cause files to exceed a 21-day Service Level Agreement (SLA).
-When FCT misses this deadline due to internal backlogs, the company is often contractually responsible for covering the interest differential if the refinancing rate is lower than the actual rate; from the 22nd day until the funding date.
-In most cases, when a mortgage reaches its maturity and the mortgagee(s) decide
+When this SLA is breached due to internal backlogs, the company is often contractually responsible for covering the interest differential - the financial loss incurred when a borrower’s new mortgage rate is lower than their previous rate — from the 22nd day until the funding date.

-This repository tracks the operational and financial impact of these processing delays across Canada, specifically benchmarking external refinancing and Quebec's notary workflow against top-tier lenders.
+This analysis focuses on quantifying both the operational inefficiencies and their financial impact across Canada.
+It benchmarks performance across lenders, refinance types (internal vs external), and regional workflows, with a particular focus on Quebec’s notary-driven process.

+The objective is to highlight key drivers of delay, measure SLA breach exposure, and identify opportunities to reduce operational risk and financial leakage.

 ---